Imprints of vector field non-standard couplings on solar neutrino flux: Introduction

 \section{Introduction}

+An interesting subject in physics nowadays is the problem of dark energy, which is the cause of positive cosmic acceleration.
+It seems that there is no obvious evidence for this component in the local observations and experiments \cite{AmendolaBook}.
+Among the scalar-tensor dark energy models, screening mechanisms might be described by scalar conformal couplings to different matter components classified as Chameleon \cite{Khoury-PRL,Khoury-PRD,Waterhouse,Tsujikawa} and Symmetron models \cite{Hinterbichler,MohseniSadjadi-SYM1,MohseniSadjadi-SYM2,Honardoost,sad10,BeltranJimenez}.
+Inspired by this, screening models have been proposed to study the possibility that a field behaves differently in dense and dilute regions.
+To detect a scalar or vector field dark energy, which is screened in dense regions, some experiments such as the E$\ddot{o}$t-Wash \cite{Will-GR.EXP,Nobili-WEP} and atom interferometry \cite{Interfero1-Hamilton,Interfero2-Elder,Interfero3-Sabulsky,Interfero4-Lemmel} have been performed.

+However, using indirect observational probes can help to assess the possibility of the dark energy existence.
+Since the mass scale of neutrinos is similar to the dark energy scale, it is interesting to study the relationship between these two entities \cite{Amendola,Wett1,Wett2,Wett3,Mandal,Salazar-Arias,NSIC2,CarrilloGonzalez,Khalifeh,lam,parv1,parv2}.
+Assuming a conformal coupling as an interaction between the massive neutrinos and the scalar field dark energy, the effect of this coupling on neutrino flavor change has been studied in \cite{MohseniSadjadi-Yazdani1}.
+The conformal coupling may also be used to relate the quintessence activation to the era when the massive neutrinos became non-relativistic \cite{MohseniSadjadi-Anari1,MohseniSadjadi-Anari2,Sami}.

-The phenomenon of neutrino oscillations has been established as the most plausible mechanism behind neutrino flavor transitions \cite{Super-Kamiokande,SNO,KamLAND}, while an additional sub-leading effect caused by neutrino decay has been studied more recently in a two-generation model in \cite{MohseniSadjadi-Yazdani1,MohseniSadjadi-Yazdani3}.
-Originating from a damping factor, the net effect of the decay is depletion in the total neutrino flux and consequently on the neutrino transition probabilities on the Earth.
+Analyzing neutrino flavor oscillation data could open a new window to the nature of dark energy.
+Neutrino oscillations have been established as the most plausible mechanism behind neutrino flavor transitions \cite{Super-Kamiokande,SNO,KamLAND}, while an additional sub-leading effect caused by neutrino decay has been studied more recently in a two-generation model in \cite{MohseniSadjadi-Yazdani1,MohseniSadjadi-Yazdani3}.
+Originating from a damping factor, the net effect of the decay is depletion in the total solar neutrino flux and, consequently, on the electron-neutrino survival probability on the Earth.
 The physics beyond the standard model (BSM) may appear as unknown couplings involving neutrinos, usually referred to as non-standard interactions (NSIs) \cite{Miranda,BhupalDev,Ge-Parke}.
-Such interactions, pioneered by \cite{MSWWolf}, may modify the neutrino evolution inside matter through an effective Wolfenstein potential induced by the scalar or vector field interactions with neutrino/matter components \cite{Ge-Parke,Smirnov-WP}.
+Such interactions may modify the neutrino evolution inside matter through an effective Wolfenstein potential \cite{MSWWolf}, induced by vector field interactions with neutrino and matter components \cite{Ge-Parke,Smirnov-WP}.